cornelius/fairwebservices/main.md

 ## Contributing to the discussion

 You are welcome to contribute to the discussion about how to keep our freedom when using web services.
-If you want to discuss a topic, open or contribute to an issue in the <a href="https://github.com/cornelius/fairwebservices/issues">issue tracker</a>.
-If you want to propose a change of the text on the web site, <a href="https://github.com/cornelius/fairwebservices">create a pull request</a>.
+If you want to discuss a topic, open or contribute to an issue in the [issue tracker](https://github.com/cornelius/fairwebservices/issues).
+If you want to propose a change of the text on the web site, [create a pull request](https://github.com/cornelius/fairwebservices).

 ## Author

 The initial author of this web site is Cornelius Schumacher.
-Please don't hesitate to <a href="mailto:schumacher@kde.org">get in touch</a> if you have any questions or comments.
+Please don't hesitate to [get in touch](mailto:schumacher@kde.org) if you have any questions or comments.

 ## License